KnowJS/nodejs-for-devs/README.md

 Problems:

   - 1) Install [yeoman](http://yeoman.io/), install the '[browserify](http://browserify.org/)' generator and generate a new site.
 Choose [gulp](http://gulpjs.com/) when asked to do so. (if you have issues with SASS, redo and choose not to install when generating).
-  - 2) Update the site you just created to make an ajax call back to a route to request some data.
-Display that data on the page.
-(You'll create an express route to do this)
+  - 2) Update the site you just created to make an ajax call back to the server.
+Do a GET request to a new route in your site and return a random word to the browser.
+When received in the browser, update the page to say Hello+Your_Word instead of 'Hello World'.
+Make the random-word-swap happen every time someone clicks the 'Learn more' button.
+User browserify to keep your code well organized.
   - 3) Separate your API from your site by creating a new express site and a proxy using http-proxy.
 Keep each in a separate folder and start each individually, on different ports.
-Have your proxy direct all requests to the api subdomain of your app to your proxy and all other requests to your site.
+Use a regular expression to have your proxy direct all requests with a url including '/api' to the api, and all other requests to your site.

 ---